Get Going Guide (2026)

 Why the Preliminary Conference Matters

-• Imposes structure with deadlines for exchanging information
+• It imposes structure with deadlines for exchanging information.

-Reality check: Most preliminary conferences don’t resolve cases immediately, but they set the framework and pressure that lead to eventual settlement.
+Reality check: Most preliminary conferences don’t resolve cases immediately, but they set the framework and create the pressure that lead to eventual settlement.

 What Happens at the Conference

-• Settlement check: Judge may test whether there’s room for agreement now
+• Settlement check: Judge may ask questions to test whether there’s room for agreement now.

 Duration: A PC typically lasts 1–2 hours, but plan for half a day.